In this blog post we are going to walk you through the best laptops for podcasting.

 Desktops are OK too! 🖥️

 Of course, you can use a desktop computer for podcasting if you want.
 Desktop computers can handle a bigger workload.
-However, today’s laptops are able to handle so much that they have basically made desktops obsolete for anyone who is not a professional film editor or motion director.
+However, today’s laptops are able to handle so much without a dip in performance that they have basically made desktops obsolete for anyone who is not a professional film editor or motion director.

 Find Your Own Perfect Fit